MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/tutorial-graph-api.md

 ## Creating the .NET MAUI project

 > [!NOTE]
-> If you are already familiar with setting up a .NET MAUI project, you can skip to the [Integrating the Graph SDK and Azure Identity](#integrating-the-graph-sdk-and-azure-identity) section.
+> If you are already familiar with setting up a .NET MAUI project, you can skip to the [Register your client in Azure](#register-your-client-in-azure) section.

 1. Launch Visual Studio 2022 17.3, and in the start window click **Create a new project** to create a new project: